Person-Centred

 Walking Alongside You in this Journey

 Through my experience as an art therapist, I have found the best way to engage in therapy is through curiousity and collaboration.
 My personal therapeutic approach integrates humanistic, anti-oppressive, and mindfulness-based art therapy.
-I have specialized expertise working with children, adolescents, and families, specifically in supporting mental or physical disabilities, anxiety, ADHD, grief and loss, living with a terminal illness, and pain or stress management.
+I have specialized expertise working with children, adolescents, and families, specifically in supporting neurodigent individuals, mental or physical disabilities, anxiety, depression, grief and loss, living with a terminal illness, and pain or stress management.

 Acknowledgment